ERS-HCL/101-TIG/README.md

 ```
 > NOTE: Port 9000 and 8084 correspond to Spinnaker's deck and gate services, respectively.

-## E. Connect to Spinnaker
+## E. Connect to Grafana and InfluxDB

-1. After you have started your tunnel, navigate to http://localhost:9000/ on your local machine.
+1. After you have started your tunnel, navigate to http://localhost:3000/ on your local machine, to view Grafana UI.
+Username: admin, Password: YOUR_PASSWORD
-1. Check the [Troubleshooting Guide](http://www.spinnaker.io/docs/troubleshooting-guide) if you have any issues.

-## Questions/Comments? azdevopspub@microsoft.com
+2. After you have started your tunnel, navigate to http://localhost:8083/ on your local machine, to view InfluxDB UI.
+Username: root,Password : root.
+Give the host name as the full DNS name of your instance and save.
+Select the database "TIG".